Regularity of Gibbs measures for unbounded spin systems on general graphs: Definitions and preliminaries

 \subsection{Definition of the model}

 Let $V$ be a countably infinite set of vertices.
 Let $\beta \geq 0$ be the inverse temperature and let $\rho$ be a single-site measure satisfying \eqref{eq: single-site n=2}.
 At some points, including in Theorem \ref{main theorem}, we assume $\rho$ satisfies the stronger condition \eqref{eq: single-site assumption} with respect to some constants $a >0$ and $n > 2$.
+We say $\rho$ is \emph{even} if for every Borel measurable set $S \subset \mathbb{R}$, $\rho(S) = \rho(-S)$.
 For $b \in \mathbb{R}$, we will write $\rho_b$ for the measure with density $e^{b|u|^{n}}$ with respect to $\rho$, where we implicitly assume $n=2$ when we do not require $\rho$ to satisfy \eqref{eq: single-site assumption}.

 Consider interactions $(J_{x, y})_{x, y \in V}$ on $V$ that satisfy conditions \eqref{C1} and \eqref{C2}.
 We will sometimes assume also that the interactions are ferromagnetic, meaning that $J_{x, y} \geq 0$ for all $x, y \in V$, but this is not required in our regularity results.
 Given a finite subset $\Lambda \subset V$, we denote by $\overline{E}(\Lambda,J)$ the set of unordered pairs of vertices $x, y \in V$ with at least one vertex in $\Lambda$ such that $J_{x, y} \neq 0$, and write elements of $\overline{E}(\Lambda,J)$ in the form $xy$.
 We define the model on $\Lambda$ with boundary conditions $\xi \in \mathbb{R}^{V}$, which we assume satisfy $\sum_{y \in V} |J_{x, y} \xi_y| < \infty$ for all $x \in \Lambda$.